kimifetch/yltra-flat-icon-theme/README.md

 # Tutorials to change colour etc...

-I like this icon set so much I wanted the missing icons to be fixed.
+I like the original icon set so much I wanted the missing icons to be fixed.

+If you feel you would like to change Yltra Flat you can do so.
+In the log file you can see what script codes I have used.
+With some common sense and scripting you can have an new colour for icons in no time.
+Share your work afterwards with the linux community.

 In the meantime I made 5 tutorial movies so you know how to change any icon theme if there are icons missing you like to have.